MindsoupLabs/Alexa-Irori/README.md

    1. Create a database schema called 'irori' in the 'irori' database, owned by the user you made
 1. Open *pom-parent.xml* and follow the commented instructions at the top to create a pom.xml file that contains your local database user information
 1. Open  *src/main/resources/application.properties*, create a file called *application-local.properties*.
 In that file, define the flyway and spring database user (the user you created in step 2.i)
-1. Open the project in IntelliJ (via your pom.xml), you should be able to clean and build it through Maven without problems.
+1. Open the project in IntelliJ (via your pom.xml), you should be able to clean and compile it through Maven without problems.
+This will automatically create and fill the Irori tables in your postgresql schema.
 1. Create a Run Configuration in IntelliJ of type Maven with the command line *spring-boot:run*.
 You should be able to run this without problems.
 1. Open your browser and navigate to http://localhost:8088/swagger-ui.html.
 This should open the project's Swagger page for you.
 You're now up and running!